emptymalei/theflow/content/_index.md

 title: The Flow
 ---

-I am a data scientist in logistics with limited knowledge of logistics.
-In my work, I learned all kinds of terms and pieces of domain knowledge.
-However, I am not connecting the dots.
+I am a data scientist in logistics with quite limited knowledge of logistics.
+Though these communications with my colleagues, I learned all kinds of terms and pieces of domain knowledge.
+However, I am not connecting the dots yet.

 Why am I writing this?
 As a data scientist, I am not well educated in logistics.
 However, I work in the field of logistics and I find it intriguing.

 I need a big picture.

-To build this big picture, I need to learn from others and build my own view of logistics.
+To build this big picture, I need to learn from others and build my view of logistics.

 Besides this utilitarian point of view, I am also curious about the hidden principles of logistics.
 I am trained as a theoretical physicist.
-Theoretical physics is a field that develops compressing algorithms to describe our complicated physical world.
-What are the good representation of logistics?
-Is there a compressing algorithm that summarizes these representations to simple principles?
-How do we really understand them and make logistics sever us better?
+In essence, theoretical physicist develops compressing algorithms to describe the complicated physical world.
+What are the good representations of logistics?
+Are there compressing algorithms to summarize these representations using simple principles?
+How do we understand them and create better logistics systems?
+I am sure there are already answers to these questions.
+I will dig them up.

-However, to make sure that I do not rush into the wrong way, I need your expertise.
-I would love to get any kind of feedbacks on anything I wrote here.
+To make sure that I do not rush into the wrong way, I need your expertise.
+Teach me and I will reward the community.